 - Mathematics & Statistics I

 These Level I programs lead to the subject-specific Honours Bachelor of Science and Bachelor of Science degree programs that you are considering for Level II.
 The program options available to you in Level II will depend on the courses you choose in Level I. Therefore, your second step should be to find out more about the degree programs we offer in the Faculty of Science, so that you may plan ahead.
-You can research the programs offered by McMaster University in the Program Listings (by Degree) section of the Undergraduate Calendar.
+You can research the programs offered by McMaster University in the Programs (by Degree) and Minors section of the Undergraduate Calendar.

 DIRECT ENTRY PROGRAMS